ogradyc01/GoldenCheetah/UG_Special-Topics_Activity-Processing.md

 ## Edit tool: Fix Elevation errors

 Fix or add elevation data.
 If elevation data is present it will be removed and overwritten.
+The elevation data is required from the MapQuest OpenElevation API: http://open.mapquestapi.com/elevation/

+_Note: The web-site does not provide exact information which elevation source data is used.
+Some texts refer to SRTM data - so it's quite probably that this data is used.
+Accuracy of the service is not documented._

 INTERNET CONNECTION REQUIRED.